 Presented as metaphors for the transition from childhood to adulthood, courses help teens connect their desire for more freedom with the reality that they must take on additional responsibility.
 Students experience the joys and challenges of canoe travel, camp craft and group dynamics while traveling in the unique ecosystems of Florida’s waterways.
 New activities, crewmates and environments help to break bad habits and coach students on discovering the next positive step in their lives.
 Led by instructors who are experts in risk management and masters of group facilitation, expeditions maintain a maximum 1:4 ratio of instructors to students.
-The course is comprised of a Wilderness Expedition, Debrief and Parent/Student seminar.
+This course is divided into two components: Wilderness Expedition and Family Seminar..
 Together these components focus on teamwork, communication, leadership skills, helping students practice positive decision-making, finding new strength/self-esteem and working to find new direction.

 |NSIC-761||6.6.17 - 7.3.17||28||14 - 17||$6,895||ENROLL|